waagsociety/datahub_site/docs/content-management.md

 - __User Group__
   Suggests collective engagement.

-### Text
-Text content allows text formatting using Markdown.
-More soon.

 ## Content Structures
 Content structures are used to display *a list of structured content*.
 This means a structure can consist of multiple content fields, for example a [Title](#title) and an [Image](#image).